zabbix/zabbix-agent-chocolatey/README.md

 Executables are placed in "%ProgramFiles%\Zabbix Agent" and the zabbix_agentd.conf file is stored in "%ProgramData%\zabbix".

 When new versions of the agent are installed, the original config is not overwritten but rather the version number of the new file is appended to the name.
-For example, if version 3.2.0 is installed and then upgraded to version 4.0.0 you will find the sample 4.0.0 config files saved as “zabbix_agentd-4.0.0.conf”.
+For example, if version 4.0.0 is installed and then upgraded to version 4.0.5 you will find the sample 4.0.5 config files saved as “zabbix_agentd-4.0.5.conf”.

 The source code for this Chocolatey package can be found on [GitHub](https://github.com/zabbix/zabbix-agent-chocolatey).
 Please file any issues you find in the project's [Issue tracker](https://github.com/zabbix/zabbix-agent-chocolatey/issues).

 ## Release Notes

+#### 2019-03-06 Release 4.0.5
+* Bumped up to Zabbix 4.0.5
+* OpenSSL version now used by default.
+Larger package size, but offers the greatest compatibility.

 #### 2018-11-07 Release 4.0.0
 * Bumped up to Zabbix 4.0.0